Home > KMC Blog index > Current article

 Keith Mckenzie • October 27, 2025

 I have visited Stoke on Trent to attend my first experience of the Neuroinclusive Conference.
-It took place at the University of Staffordshire.
+It took place at the University of Staffordshire, organised by the Neurodiversity Network.

 The event includes presentation talks and exhibitions from a variety of organisations related to understanding, embracing and providing specific services.